For best experience please turn on javascript and use a modern browser!

 Majors

 Listed below are the courses necessary to fulfil the requirements per major.
-Please keep in mind that students must also fulfil the necessary Academic Core requirements (see Academic Standards and Procedures) in addition to their electives in order to fulfil all the requirements for the degree.
+Please keep in mind that students must also fulfil the necessary Academic Core requirements (see Academic Standards and Procedures) in addition to their other degree requirements in order to graduate.

 What is a "major course"?

-Each course is considered part of one of the majors (or majors if it's cross-listed) or Academic Core.
+Each course is considered part of one of the majors or the Academic Core.
 The diagrams found via the drop-down menus below offer a visual categorisation of which course is considered part of each major.
 For example, the tan-coloured placemat for the Sciences lists all courses that are part of the Science major according to "track" (in the top row) and "level" (100, 200 or 300) in the side column.
 Since Organic Chemistry, for example, is listed on the Science placemat, it is considered a course in the Science major.

 View the requirements per major and "placemats" of the course listings